 There are a variety of volunteer experiences available to families, high school and post-secondary students, recent graduates, retired professionals, seniors and people looking to create a healthier watershed community and planet.
 Your efforts help support local environmental conservation projects, allow you to meet new people to create a community network and provide you with a variety of new skills or an opportunity to share existing skills in a new way.

 We have embarked on a prominent Heritage Walk paved with bricks inscribed with the names of people our visitors want to remember, or names of people in our community that Central Lake Ontario Conservation wants to remember.

 The Memorial Bench Program is intended for families mourning the loss of loved ones.
 Benches are installed in our Conservation Areas at pre-approved locations offering users rest locations while remembering and honouring loved ones.

-Cost (includes installation): $850 (subject to change), plaque is supplied by donor (max. size 10 cm by any length).
+Cost: $950 (subject to change); plaque is supplied by donor (max. size 10 cm high by any length).